 A few years ago, someone emailed me a question.
 We had an active project that we were getting ready to release publicly, but it wasn’t ready to be shared that day.
 I replied to the email.
 In my response, I told her that we were working on an answer to her question, but that I couldn’t give her a specific answer right then.
 Like many businesses, we don’t share details of projects in motion.

 The experience made me aware of how empathy and curiosity impacts the social learning experience.
 Experiential blindness creates an interesting blindspot for individuals as they socially interact with and around media.
-With that premise in mind, here a story:
+With that premise in mind, here is a story:

 Remember the woman who was shaving her legs in the swimming pool?

 How can we forget?
 Every time I see this video, I cringe.
 The social judgement being made by The View is that the pool is full of dirty people doing dirty things.
 Yes, it’s gross to shave your legs at the pool, but I’m not cringing because she’s shaving her legs in the pool.
-I’m
+I’m cringing because of what might have happened.

 What might have happened.